 R. Mark Rogers is an independent economic consultant and is a nationally recognized expert on child costs as related to family law issues and regularly testifies around the U.S. on economic issues of family law.
 Rogers has testified in almost 100 cases in 14 states.
-Earlier, he was a governor’s appointee to the 1998 Georgia Commission on Child Support.
 Mark has published on child cost issues in various legal and economic publications and conducts Continuing Legal Education seminars on child support.

 On other court related economic issues, Rogers is an expert in analysis for alimony, personal injury, wrongful death, and life care plans.

 He also has expertise in corporate and government applications.